Trichet urges EU banks to strengthen balance sheets

 Trichet said the move "has been well understood by the observers and illustrates the very close cooperation which exists, in particular between the Federal Reserve System and the ECB."

-International Monetary Fund Chief Christine Lagarde sparked fierce criticism from bank executives with a call recently for Europe to recapitalize its banks.
+International Monetary Fund Chief Christine Lagarde sparked fierce criticism from bank executives with a call recently for Europe to recapitalise its banks.

 Bank of France Governor Christian Noyer, who sits with Trichet on the ECB's governing council, has said French banks had no liquidity or solvency problems.